akalinkov/chores-done/README.md

 # chores-done
 Behavioral android app that allows parents to motivate their kids to do chores.
 This is the final project build as a part of Udacity Android Developer Nanodegree Program

+### Icons used in the app:
+**Add user**
+<div>Icon made by <a href="https://www.flaticon.com/authors/freepik" title="freepik">freepik</a> from
+<a href="https://www.flaticon.com/"     title="Flaticon">www.flaticon.com</a> is licensed by
+ <a href="http://creativecommons.org/licenses/by/3.0/"     title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>